C. G. Tripp Enterprises

 "Her name was Tera"

-Published by Memoirist.org November 2022.
-A memoir vignette dedicated to Catherine's fierce mother, Tera.
+A memoir vignette dedicated to Catherine's fierce mother, Tera published by Memoirist.org online November 2022.

 Excerpt: "When I was in my twenties, I surprised my Mom by stating loudly and dramatically that I hated camping.
 As a matter of fact, I went down on one knee, shook my fist at the air and proclaimed in my best Scarlett O’Hara that: “I will nevah go campin’ agin!”… I hated the ticks though Mom coolly drove them out with the hot tip of her extra long cigarette.
 They were menthol Mores, which I always thought was a wish unfulfilled.”